 Have you lost your license and insurance in Virginia due to something other than a suspension for driving under the influence (DUI)?
-Has the Virginia Department of Motor Vehicles (DMV) notified you that you must submit an SR-22 insurance form before it will restore your operating privileges — but you don’t own a vehicle?
-If you’re in this situation, you’ll need to file an SR-22 certificate to drive a non-owned automobile.
+Has the Virginia Department of Motor Vehicles (DMV) notified you that you must submit a Virginia non owner SR 22 insurance form before it will restore your operating privileges — but you don’t own a vehicle?
+If you’re in this situation, you’ll need to file a Virginia non owner SR 22 insurance certificate to drive a non-owned automobile.

 What Is an SR-22?

 While an SR 22 isn’t an insurance policy, it is a document attached to your policy that your insurance company must provide to the DMV that verifies you carry the state-mandated liability insurance coverage.
 You can get this crucial document even if you don’t currently own an automobile — but first, you must obtain Virginia non-owner insurance coverage.

 What Does Virginia Non-Owner SR 22 Insurance Cover?

 Non-owner auto insurance provides liability coverage when you borrow another vehicle occasionally to run errands or carry out similar purposes.
 Your policy covers you, but not the vehicle you borrow — the owner’s policy should offer this protection.
 It won’t protect you when driving other automobiles in your household, such as those belonging to a spouse or another family member, or those to which you have regular access.
 You also won’t have coverage when renting a car or truck or operating one for work or business purposes.